Zapier vs Power Automate | 8 Factors to Decide the Best One

 The core difference between Zapier and Power Automate is who they are built for and how they fit into your tools.

-Zapier is a no-code automation platform that works with over 6,000 apps.
-It’s simple to use and built for small businesses, marketers, and teams that want to automate fast without coding.
+Zapier is a no-code automation platform that works with over 8,000 apps, including nearly 500 AI apps.
+It’s simple to use and built for businesses that want to automate complex workflows across a large tech stack.

 Power Automate, by Microsoft, is part of the Microsoft Power Platform.
 It’s made for business users who already work with Microsoft 365, SharePoint, or Dynamics.
-It connects deeply with those tools and offers more advanced control, including RPA (robotic process automation).
+It connects deeply with those tools and offers RPA (robotic process automation).

-If you need to connect tools like Google Sheets, Slack, or Airtable, Zapier is easier.
+If you work with apps outside the Microsoft ecosystems, Zapier is your choice. .
 If your company uses Microsoft tools and needs automation across internal systems or desktops, Power Automate fits better.
 Both are strong, but they serve slightly different users and environments.

 2. App integrations and ecosystem compatibility